-"Surprise billing" is an unexpected balance bill as defined by a new federal law called the No Surprises Act.
-This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+"Surprise billing" is an unexpected balance bill.
+This can happen when you can't control who is involved in your care-like when you have an emergency or when you schedule a visit at an innetwork facility but are unexpectedly treated by an out-of-network provider.

-The No Surprises Act protects you from balance billing for:
+You are protected from balance billing for: